hpellis/bootcamp_portfolio/README.md

 * [**Task Manager Webapp**](https://github.com/hpellis/task_manager_app)

-    For my final project I made a CRUD task manager app.
+    For my final project I made a task manager app.
 I built a RESTful API with Python and Flask, and used Jinja to connect this to an HTML/CSS front-end.
 I also used SQLite to create a database and wrote SQL queries to populate the database and retrieve and edit entries from it.